jianzhi-1/cs61a/README.md

   - evaluate operator
   - evaluate operand (left to right)
   - apply functions (if any) to operand, opening new frames
+  - functions with no explicit return statement returns *None* implicitly
+  - **Evaluate all operator and operand before opening the frame!**

 ```python
 f(g(x)) # here, the parent of g's frame is Global